kubernetes-sigs/kube-api-linter/docs/linters.md

 - [Conditions](#conditions) - Checks that `Conditions` fields are correctly formatted
 - [CommentStart](#commentstart) - Ensures comments start with the serialized form of the type
 - [ConflictingMarkers](#conflictingmarkers) - Detects mutually exclusive markers on the same field
+- [DefaultOrRequired](#defaultorrequired) - Ensures fields marked as required do not have default values
 - [DuplicateMarkers](#duplicatemarkers) - Checks for exact duplicates of markers
 - [ForbiddenMarkers](#forbiddenmarkers) - Checks that no forbidden markers are present on types/fields.
 - [Integers](#integers) - Validates usage of supported integer types